-What Is Entourage Effect?
+What Is the Entourage Effect?

-So, according to research, what is the entourage effect?
-That is the critical question to ask yourself when researching CBD and any other medication.
-The research can often enlighten us as to what we’re missing.
 It all started in 1998 when Professors Raphael Mechoulam and Shimon Ben-Shabat discovered that the Endocannabinoid System had an ‘entourage effect’ when they discovered plant chemicals significantly boosted the activation of human receptors.

-These receptors, which interact with our Endocannabinoid System, play an essential role in regulating and balancing various bodily functions, including immune response, cell communication, sleep cycles, memory, etc. John McPartland and Ethan Russo, two well-known academics, wrote a study titled: Cannabis and Cannabis Extracts: Greater Than the Sum of Their Parts in 2001.
+These receptors, which interact with our Endocannabinoid System, play an essential role in regulating and balancing various bodily functions, including immune response, cell communication, sleep cycles, memory, etc.

 Advantages Of the Entourage Effect

 There are many advantages to the entourage effect, especially to people suffering from various health conditions.
 Cannabinoids perform better with a mix of cannabinoids, terpenes, and flavonoids than with a full spectrum CBD solution that has fewer chemicals or, worse, simply pure CBD.

 And don’t forget about what the research says.
 When humans take cannabis, these molecules, which scientists call ‘endocannabinoids,’ can interface with these neurotransmitters on a cellular level.

 Don’t forget that the endocannabinoid system refers to the network of these endocannabinoids in our body.
 When our neurological system falters, cannabis-derived substances can assist our bodies in regaining their natural balance and stability.
 This idea underpins cannabis’s use as a medication.